lordtao/android-tao-bubbles/README.md

 *   **Enter/Exit Animations**: Smooth and customizable animations for bubble appearance and disappearance make interactions more dynamic.
 *   **Scrim Background**: An optional scrim layer dims the background, helping to focus the user's attention on the bubble.
 *   **Declarative API**: Built with Jetpack Compose for a modern Android UI, offering a simple and intuitive API.
+*   **Easy to use**: No complicated constructions.
+Adding to an existing project is very simple.

 [Download the latest release and demo](https://github.com/lordtao/android-tao-bubble/releases)